thgrillo/Backend-NodeJS-Frontend/README.md

 # Backend-NodeJS-Frontend
-Simple backend project with a portfolio theme.
+Simple backend project with NodeJS.
+On localhost:3000 you get the homepage.

+This project is serving a portffolio website.